- Application Deadline:March 1, November 1

 What else you should know?

-The International Business Studies Profile has two obligatory mathematics classes.
+The International Business Studies Profile has two obligatory mathematics courses: Calculus 1 and Linear Algebra.
 Students may take a third optional mathematics class, Calculus II, which is a prerequisite for Management/Commerce programs at some universities.

 What do you need to apply?